Phrasal verbs

 set back

-set back (slow down; cause to get behind schedule) Lack of money have set back our research program.
-The cold weather set back the planting by several weeks. set back informal (cost a sum of money) Her new dress set her back over $200.
-A car like this will …
+set back (to cause a delay in progress or development) The rain set back our research program.
+The cold weather set back the construction schedule by several weeks. set back informal (cost a sum of money) The unexpected car repairs set me back $600.
+A dress like this will …

 Read More »